brandonhorst/lacona-osx/README.md

-# LaconaSource-Spotlight
+# lacona-command-osx
-Lacona Source for spotlight
+Extensions for Lacona dealing with OSX-specific functionality.